gcazaciuc/state-query/README.md

 # state-query
 A declarative and functional state management solution

-STATE is the number one enemy of reliable apps, eg see the famous [Out of the Tar Pit paper](http://curtclifton.net/papers/MoseleyMarks06a.pdf).
+**State** is the number one enemy of reliable apps, eg see the famous [Out of the Tar Pit paper](http://curtclifton.net/papers/MoseleyMarks06a.pdf).

 However, existing state management solutions are either to tied to a specific framework, need a whole lot of other pieces to be able to manipulate that state(eg think Redux reducers, selectors, sagas, thunks etc) or are downright incomplete.

 Also, most of them, don't tackle at all the problem of component local state.

-If you believe we've reached the climax in terms of state management elegance and reliability, if you believe everything has been discovered, explored and the state management landscpae is at it's best, then this solution is probably not for you.
+If you believe we've reached the climax in terms of state management elegance and reliability, if you believe everything has been discovered, explored and the state management landscape is at it's best, then this solution is probably not for you.

 ## Design goals